wp-plugins/ultimate-events/README.txt

 Editing events and also copying the data from events can be done in the Ultimate Events menu page inside the wordpress admin section.

+Managing other users attendance can be done by the events admin via the 'Manage Attendance' page included with the plugins backend.

 == License ==

 Copyright 2012  Sam "Tehsmash" Betts  (email : sam@code-smash.net)